 Fire evacuation is practiced monthly, and tornado drills are practiced monthly from April through October.
 The evacuation routes and shelter-in-place for classrooms for fire and tornado drills are posted in every classroom.
-Children who need extra assistance are assisted by FA staff, admin staff, coaches, assistants, security, maintenance staff or any support staff.
 Twice a year, each school will practice Standard Response Protocol procedures, including a lockdown.
 Local emergency/law enforcement may be present when completing drills.
 The school will notify parent/guardian(s) when Standard Response Protocol drills are taking place.